 In addition, the Group fulfills the delivery needs of retailers on JDDJ and other business customers on Dada Now by utilizing the Group's network of registered riders on Dada Now.
 Under this type of services, the Group enters into agreements with retailers and other business customers, which enforce the Group's acceptance of all the related delivery requests at the prices stipulated in the agreements.
 The Group has determined that it acts as the principal in these transactions as the Group is primarily responsible for the delivery of merchandise and has the ability to control the related services.
 The Group has the ability to control the related services.
 The Group has the ability to control the services provided by riders as it is responsible for and guarantees identifying and directing riders that meet the quality criteria stipulated in the agreements to complete the deliveries requested by retailers or other business customers.
 Additionally, the Group has ultimate control over the amounts charged to the customers.
 Although in this type of services, the riders still have the ability to accept, decline or disregard a delivery assignment, it is the Group's responsibility to find a replacement and complete the delivery timely.
 Revenues resulting from these services are recognized on a gross basis at a fixed rate or a pre-determined amount for each completed delivery, with the amounts paid to the riders recorded in operations and support costs.
-From September 2020, the Group started to engage truckers to provide freight services to logistics companies or merchants on Dada Now.
-The Group has determined that it acts as the principal in these freight transactions as it has the ability to control the freight services provided by truckers and primarily responsible for the freight services.
-The related revenue is included in service revenue under Dada Now as presented in the following table of disaggregation of revenues.
+These revenues are recognized at the point of delivery of merchandise.

-The Group also provides online marketing services to brand owners and other business customers on JDDJ platform.
+The Group also provides marketing and promotion services to its customers on JDDJ platform.
 Revenue is recognized when service is rendered.
+Marketing and promotion services revenues are recognized on a gross basis over a period of time.